huggingface/blog/1_58_llm_extreme_quantization.md

 ## Finetuning in 1.58bit

-When we began finetuning from Llama3 weights instead of pretraining starting from random weights, the model performed slightly better but not as well as we expected:
+When we began finetuning from Llama3 8B weights instead of pretraining starting from random weights, the model performed slightly better but not as well as we expected.

+> **Note:** All our experiments were conducted using [Nanotron](https://github.com/huggingface/nanotron).
+If you're interested in trying pretraining or fine-tuning, you can check out this [PR](https://github.com/huggingface/nanotron/pull/180).

 <figure style="text-align: center;">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/1.58llm_extreme_quantization/finetuning_basic.png" alt="Alt Text" style="width: 80%;"/>